akmalfaditya/Bootcamp/Practice/Disposal and Garbage Collection/Finalizers/README.md

 - How garbage collection performance is affected
 - Why some .NET classes implement `IDisposable`
 - When you might need to write your own finalizers (rare!)

-## Next Steps

-After mastering this material:
-1. Practice implementing `IDisposable` in your own classes
-2. Learn about `using` statements and automatic disposal
-3. Study weak references and garbage collection in detail
-4. Explore memory profiling tools to see finalizers in action

----

-**Remember**: As your trainer, I want you to understand that finalizers are a safety net, not a primary cleanup mechanism.
-The best code rarely needs custom finalizers, but when you do need them, implement them correctly using the patterns shown here!